Miss-Inputs/TPG_stuff/README.md

 Some scripts for dealing with the [Travel Pics Game](https://tinyurl.com/tpgrulesfaq) in Chicago Geographer's Discord server.
 Basically all of this is a command line interface for stuff in [travelpygame](https://github.com/Miss-Inputs/travelpygame/tree/main), so you'll want to set up a virtual environment with that installed (via git, etc).

-To get started you'll probably need to set some environment variables to decide where to save some files, see settings.py for which ones, though if I rewrite this then you won't need to do that anymore.
+It may help to set MAIN_TPG_DATA_PATH in the environment or in a .env file to something, this automatically saves TPG data there so you don't have to download it again or enter its location every time.

 ### Terminology

 The phrase "TPG data" or "TPG data file" is something I haven't invented the best terminology for yet, it is a .json file containing a list of rounds and submissions for each round, either from main TPG or a spinoff.
 Sometimes I end up saying something awkward like "rounds and submissions" which is a bit of a mouthful.

-The phrase "point set" is also something I haven't figured out the best wording for, it refers to a file containing a list of locations that you have pics for (with optional name/description), such as a .csv exported from [scottytremaine's voronoi generator](https://tpg.scottytremaine.uk/), or can be an .ods or .xlsx spreadsheet, or a .geojson/.gpkg/etc file containing point geometries, or various other formats that pandas DataFrames can be loaded from.
+The phrase "point set" is also something I haven't figured out the best wording for, it refers to a file containing a list of locations that you have pics for (with optional name/description), such as a .csv exported from [scottytremaine's voronoi generator](https://tpg.scottytremaine.uk/), or can be an .ods or .xlsx spreadsheet, or a .geojson/.gpkg/etc file containing point geometries, or various other formats that pandas DataFrames can be loaded from (that would have a lat and lng column).
 "Target points" or "target point set" refers to these same formats but instead of locations that you have pics for/have been to, it represents locations that you want the distance to, e.g. TPG rounds.

 The phrase "TPG area" or "defined area" refers to the part of the world that rounds in a regional TPG (AusTPG, EuroTPG, Japan TPG, etc) can be drawn from.